mark-torres10/personal_website/_pages/hire-me.md

 ---
 layout: single
-title: "Hire Me!"
+title: "Consulting Services"
 collection: hire-me
 permalink: /hire-me/
 classes: wide
 author_profile: true
 ---

-# AI & Backend Development Consulting
+# AI Consulting

 I offer specialized consulting services in machine learning (including cutting-edge work such as LLMs, AI agents, and RAG applications), data science, and backend development.
 I've helped build ML and LLM powered applications in Silicon Valley and in cutting-edge AI research universities like Yale University and Northwestern University.
 I've built AI-powered applications that have been used by thousands of users.
 With experience ranging from early-stage startups to cutting-edge AI research, I bring a versatile skill set to help your projects succeed.